Faculty and Staff Learning Modules

 The approved ADA statement for all UNF syllabi is the following:

-Students with disabilities who seek reasonable accommodations in the classroom or other aspects of performing their coursework must first register with the UNF Disability Resource Center (DRC) located in Building 57, Room 1500.
-DRC staff members work with students to obtain required documentation of disability and to identify appropriate accommodations as required by applicable disability laws including the Americans with Disabilities Act (ADA).
-After receiving all necessary documentation, the DRC staff determines whether a student qualifies for services with the DRC and if so, the accommodations the student requires will be provided.
-DRC staff then prepares a letter for the student to provide faculty advising them of approved accommodations.
-For further information, contact the DRC by phone (904) 620-2769, email (email@example.com), or visit the following DRC website link.
-(DRC home page).
+Students with disabilities who seek reasonable accommodations in the classroom or other aspects of performing their coursework must first register with UNF Student Accessibility Services (SAS) located in Building 57, Room 1500.
+SAS staff members work with students to obtain required documentation of disability and to identify appropriate accommodations as required by applicable disability laws including the Americans with Disabilities Act (ADA).
+After receiving all necessary documentation, SAS staff determines whether a student qualifies for services with SAS and if so, the accommodations the student requires will be provided.
+SAS staff then prepares a letter for the student to provide faculty advising them of approved accommodations.
+For further information, contact SAS by phone (904) 620-2769, email (SAScenter@unf.edu), or visit the following SAS website link.
+(SAS home page).

 Also consider including a statement in your syllabus inviting students with disabilities to meet with you privately to discuss their accommodations in your class.